It Takes Two: The Pinnacle of Co-Op Gaming – PS5 Review

 Playing games with friends has always been something I have been interested in.
 To me, multiplayer games heighten the experience of any game I play.
 Hazelight Studios’ first game, A Way Out, introduced the mandatory two-player gameplay, which proved interesting and unique.
 It Takes Two takes the idea and blows it out of the water, improving on every aspect and making it one of the best games of the year so far.

 It Takes Two puts players in the shoes of Cody and May, a married couple who are planning to get a divorce.
 After informing their daughter, Rose, that they are breaking up, she takes matters into her own hands.
 Rose takes two hand-made dolls that resemble her parents and wishes upon a relationship therapy book.
-Soon, Cody and May are transformed into the dolls with the therapy book turned love guru, Dr. Hakim, sending them on a rigorous journey in the hope of fixing their relationship.
+Soon, Cody and May are transformed into dolls by the therapy book-turned-love guru, Dr Hakim, sending them on a rigorous journey in the hope of fixing their relationship.

-“There are even interactable objects that instantly kill you, but that’s a part of the fun.”
+“There are even interactable objects that instantly kill you, but that’s part of the fun.”

 This results in a Honey I Shrunk the Kids-style narrative, filled with humour, detours, and stunning platforming.
 The game manages to throw you in multiple directions where you never know what is next.
 One minute, Cody and May are battling a giant wasp robot, and the next, they’re working together to escape a squirrel attack in a battle that would rival Street Fighter or Tekken.
 Video game references are everywhere in It Takes Two, and while I don’t want to spoil them all, one of the final references is the perfect culmination of the game.